 Consider the hug first.
 Hugs naturally make people feel better because they release oxytocin, a hormone that helps bring your blood pressure down, slows your heart, and makes you feel relaxed.
 The simulated hug can also release serotonin, a hormone that decreases stress.

 Weighted blankets also keep you grounded, and according to a study in the Journal of Alternative and Complementary Medicine, grounding the body — or weighing it down — regulates the secretion of cortisol during sleep.
 Cortisol is a stress hormone that flares when you're anxious.

-If you're considering a weighted blanket to help make you less anxious, consider getting one that's 10 percent of your bodyweight, and make sure to read the product descriptions carefully before choosing.
-While there are seemingly no side effects to using one of these blankets, it's never a bad idea to talk to your doctor first.
+If you're considering a weighted blanket, look for one that's 10 percent of your bodyweight, and make sure to read the product descriptions carefully before choosing.
+If at any point your anxiety starts to disrupt your life, talk to a doctor or therapist.